If your degree was taught or researched in English

 You can prove your knowledge of English by having a degree that was taught or researched in English.

-If you have a degree from a UK university, you only need your original degree certificate.
+If your degree is from a UK university, you only need your degree certificate.

 If you’ve lost your certificate or you’re waiting for graduation